OpenDSA/OpenDSA/RST/en/List/ListDouble.rst

 node's ``next`` pointer.
 It is possible to move down the list breaking apart the summed link fields as though you were opening a zipper.
-Details for implementing this variation are left as an exercise.

 The principle behind this technique is worth remembering, as it has many applications.